emilioMaddalena/MPCfit/buck/PWA-NN/README.md

 :open_file_folder: data: Stores the MPC controller samples obtained with the MATLAB scripts and also the PWA-NN models obtained with the python scripts.

 :open_file_folder: python: Contains the PWA-NN python code, which reads the MPC samples and trains the PWA-NN.
-Example of usage `python run_fit n_z`, where `n_z` is the size of the network (see associated, section IV).
+Example of usage `python run_fit n_z`, where `n_z` is the size of the network.
 OBS: the PWA-NN is built on top of `qpth` (https://locuslab.github.io/qpth/).

 ## MATLAB dependencies